Denali–Mount McKinley naming dispute

+In December 2024, President-elect Donald Trump stated that he planned to revert the mountain's federal name to Mount McKinley during his second term.
+Trump's proposal was met with criticism from both of the state's senators.
+Upon his inauguration in January 2025, Trump signed Executive Order 14172 which led to "Mount McKinley" again being used for federal purposes.
+The Alaskan government has recognized the mountain's official name as "Denali" since 1975 and continues to do so.

 Historic names

 Numerous Indigenous peoples of the area had their own names for this prominent peak.
 The local Koyukon Athabaskan name for the mountain, used by the Indigenous Americans with access to the flanks of the mountain (living in the Yukon, Tanana and Kuskokwim basins), is Dinale or Denali (/dᵻˈnæli/ or /dᵻˈnɑːli/).
 To the South the Dena'ina people in the Susitna River valley used the name Dghelay Ka'a ('the big mountain'), anglicized as Doleika or Traleika, as in Traleika Glacier.

 The historical first European sighting of Denali took place on May 6, 1794, when George Vancouver was surveying the Knik Arm of the Cook Inlet and mentioned "distant stupendous mountains" in his journal.
 However, he uncharacteristically left the mountain unnamed.
-The mountain is first named on a map by Ferdinand von Wrangel in 1839; the names Tschigmit and Tenada correspond to the locations of Mount Foraker and Denali, respectively.
+The mountain is first named on a map by Ferdinand von Wrangel in 1839; the names Tschigmit and Tenada correspond to the locations of Mount Foraker and McKinley, respectively.
 Von Wrangel had been chief administrator of the Russian settlements in North America from 1829 to 1835.

 During the Russian ownership of Alaska, the common name for the mountain was Bolshaya Gora (Большая Гора).
 The first English name applied to the peak was Densmore's Mountain or Densmore's Peak, for the gold prospector Frank Densmore, who in 1889 had fervently praised the mountain's majesty; however, the name persevered only locally and informally.